MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 5. Blog Page     <a name="blogpage"></a>
+### 7. Blog Page     <a name="blogpage"></a>

-The products page shows the the full collection within the EssenChelle range.
-These products can be arranged according to specified criteria, such as by price, by rating and by catagory.
+The Blog Page shows a collection of blogs with a spotlight on products being sold on the site.
+The sidebar gives a brief introduction to the blogs.
+There is a link with more comprehensive information on individual essential oils.
+It also shows the titles for the 5 latest blogs available.

 <br>